Joe Kelly (American football)

-Joseph Winston Kelly, Jr. (born December 11, 1964) is a former American football linebacker who played eleven seasons in the National Football League (NFL) for six different teams.
-He played college football at the University of Washington under head coach Don James and was team's MVP as a senior in 1985.
+Joseph Winston Kelly Jr. (born December 11, 1964) is an American former professional football player who was a linebacker for 11 seasons in the National Football League (NFL) for six different teams.
+He played college football for the Washington Huskies under head coach Don James and was the team's MVP as a senior in 1985.
 In his junior season in 1984, the Huskies finished second in the polls after upsetting Oklahoma in the Orange Bowl.

-Kelly was the eleventh overall selection of the 1986 NFL Draft, taken by the Cincinnati Bengals.
+Kelly was selected in the first round as the eleventh overall selection of the 1986 NFL draft, taken by the Cincinnati Bengals.
 After four seasons with Cincinnati, he played three more with the New York Jets, then one each with the Los Angeles Raiders, Los Angeles Rams, Green Bay Packers, and Philadelphia Eagles.